 The TF-34 is a high-bypass turbo fan that generates 85% of its thrust with bypass air.
 To do so, it uses a single-stage bypass fan and a 14-stage axial flow compressor.
-Because most of the thrust is generated by the bypass fan, the best indication of thrust in the cockpit is from the fan speed indicators.
+Because the vast majority of thrust is generated by the bypass fan, the best indication of thrust in the cockpit is from the fan speed indicators.
 Bleed air can be siphoned from the fan to power additional systems.